v-m-wang/qtm350-final-project/README.md

 ```bash
 scripts/wdi_edu_analysis.ipynb
 ```
-This notebook performs the various summary statistics...
+This notebook loads the cleaned data into a SQLITE database (`wdi_edu.db`) and performs a series of preliminary SQL-based analyses on global education indicators.

 ### 3. Convergence & Statistical Analysis